Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 It's not only about compliance but about transforming the company's relationship with materials and resources.

-Using specialized software ensures traceable data, auditable reports, and evidence-based decision-making.
+Using specialised software ensures traceable data, auditable reports and evidence-based decision-making.

-Manglai stands out as the most comprehensive solution for companies seeking to integrate waste management into their ESG strategy—combining technical rigor, automation, and a life-cycle perspective.
+Manglai is a very complete solution for companies seeking to integrate waste management into their ESG strategy, combining technical rigour, automation and a life-cycle perspective.

 What's the difference between waste footprint and waste management?